 On June 16, 2017, U.S. President Donald Trump announced a return to the strict policies surrounding American travel to Cuba that existed before former President Barack Obama softened the country's stance in 2014.
-Americans will no longer be allowed to visit the country as individuals outside the confines of guided tours run by licensed providers as allowed by Obama, and visitors will be required to avoid financial transactions with military-controlled businesses within the country, including certain hotels and restaurants.
+At that point, Americans were no longer allowed to visit the country as individuals under the "people-to-people" program and most travel would be done by guided tours run by licensed providers.
+Visitors were required to avoid financial transactions with military-controlled businesses within the country, including certain hotels and restaurants.

 The rules were amended again in 2015 and 2016 to effectively allow Americans to travel solo to Cuba for authorized reasons, without getting prior approval from the U.S. State Department.
 Travelers were still required to prove that they engaged in authorized activities if asked upon return, however.

 It was once illegal for any U.S. visitors to bring back any purchased goods from Cuba, such as cigars, and it was also is illegal to contribute to the Cuban economy in any way, such as by paying for a hotel room.
-However, travelers are now free to spend unlimited amounts of U.S. dollars in Cuba, and can bring home up to $500 in goods (including up to $100 in Cuban rum and cigars).
+However, travelers were then free to spend unlimited amounts of U.S. dollars in Cuba and could bring home up to $500 in goods (including up to $100 in Cuban rum and cigars).

 Some U.S. citizens—tens of thousands, by some estimates— skirted the U.S. travel regulations by entering from the Cayman Islands, Cancun, Nassau, or Toronto, Canada.
 In the past, these travelers would request that Cuban immigration officials not stamp their passports to avoid problems with U.S. Customs upon returning to the U.S. However, violators faced fines or more severe penalties.